-Geometry in Art
+Perspective Drawing - Geometry in Art

 The Doni Tondo was probably painted by Michelangelo to commemorate the birth of the first child of Agnolo Doni, the Florentine banker.
 It depicts the Holy Family with the infant Saint John the Baptist.
 The nude figures in the background represent pagan mankind before the coming of Christ while the infant Saint John creates a link, as a symbol of baptism, between this old pagan world and the new Christian world.
 Michelangelo gives us a clue to the picture's composition in the design of the frame.
-Five carved heads, Christ and the four evangelists, surround the 'tondo' (a circular work of art) and are positioned to form a pentagram (mouse-over the image to view).
+Five carved heads, Christ and the four evangelists, surround the 'tondo' (a circular work of art) and are positioned to form a pentagram (Click on the flip icon to view).
 These five heads represent the five wounds of Christ while the round frame, whose circular shape is a symbol of continuity and endlessness, represents God.
 Mary's head, the focal point of the picture, is perfectly placed within the apex triangle of the pentagram's star The two walls, one on which the nude figures are seated, and the other which separates the old and new worlds, are carefully aligned on key horizontals within the pentagram.